Jorgepr02/Jorgepr02/README.md

 ```
 jpr03615@gmail.com
 -------------------------
-💻 I am a self taught Full Stack Developer
 📝 I have certified studies and courses
-📚 I have a strong interest in Data Science, Artificial Intelligence
+📚 I have a strong interest in Artificial Intelligence, Data Science
-🔭 Working on development
-🌱 Learning about Hardware and AI
+🌱 Learning about Software and AI
-🌟 Main languages: Java, HTML, CSS and Java Script
+🌟 Main languages: PHP, React, Java, HTML, CSS and Java Script
-🚩 Interested in Full Stack Application Development
 💖 Love to continue learning something new every day
 ```
 <hr>